streamer-AP/CGNet/readme.md

 ## Citation

-If you find this work useful, please consider citing it.
+If you find this repository helpful, please cite our paper:

 ``` bash
 @inproceedings{liu2024weakly,